-Due to departmental policy, at the end of the semester your laboratory scores will be scaled to have an 85% class average.
-Your score will be reported to the Physics 103 lecture instructor, who will [alone] incorporate your score for the laboratory into your overall course grade.
+Due to departmental policy (to compensate for variations among lab instructors), at the end of the semester your total laboratory score will be scaled so that the class average is 85 (with a maximum of 100).
+Your score will be reported to the Physics 103 lecture instructor, who will [alone] incorporate that score for the laboratory into your overall course grade.